Rule Change: Completed

 On 31 March 2019 ERM Power submitted two rule change requests:

-These rule change requests seek to make amendments to the MT PASA.
+These rule change requests sought to make amendments to the MT PASA.
 As a result, they have been consolidated into one rule change request.